scrapy/scrapy/docs/topics/feed-exports.rst

     :type feed_options: dict

-    .. note:: Feed options support arbitrary parameters passing which, can be used by custom batch handlers to access parameters passed by users.
+    .. note:: Feed options support arbitrary parameters passing, which can be used by custom batch handlers to access parameters passed by users.

 .. method:: item_added(self)

     Called every time after an item is exported to the feed.

-    Return `True` if a new batch file should be created now, or `False` otherwise.
+    Return ``True`` if a new batch file should be created now, or ``False`` otherwise.

     You may use this method to update batch state information.